johnpapa/vue-getting-started/flow.md

 You will learn how to hone your Vue component skills, display data, present lists and inputs, handle user interactions in components, navigate between views, manage data and state, and get started with all of the key tools to make you efficient at developing with Vue.

+## 1 - Overview

+The learner will get an overview of the Vue: Getting Started course.

 ## 2 - Getting Started with Vue

 The learner will see what we will learn and build in the demos for this course.
 We’ll cover the requirements for Vue, how to set up your tools to code with Vue, and what recommended tooling you will need.